-6.1.1 Main parameters
+6.1.1 MAIN PARAMETERS

-The CEPC detector magnet follows the same design concepts of the CMS and ILD detector magnets [1, 2].
-The magnet system consists of the superconducting coil and the iron yoke with a barrel yoke and two end-cap yokes.
-The superconducting coil is designed with 5 modules wound with 4 layers.
-The three middle coil modules and the two end coil modules are wound with 78 and 44 turns, respectively.
-The operating current is 15,779 A for each turn corresponding to 3 T at the interaction point.
+- The CEPC magnet system requires a 3 T central field.
+The superconducting coil is de- - 3 signed with 5 modules wound with 4 layers.
+The three middle coil modules and the two - end coil modules are wound with 78 and 44 turns, respectively.
+The operating current is - 5 15,779 A for each turn.
 The geometrical layout of magnet are shown in Figure 6.1.
-The main magnetic and geometrical design parameters are given in Table 6.1.
+The - 6 main magnetic and geometrical design parameters are given in Table 6.1.